-6. SOLDIER READINESS.
+7. SOLDIER READINESS.

 - a.
 Soldier Readiness is a continuous individual and unit responsibility.
 All Soldiers are expected to be ready to deploy on short notice.
 To meet this requirement, Soldiers are responsible for ensuring the following: - (1) Identification (ID) card.
-Must be correct and serviceable at all times with an active personal identification number (PIN). - (2) ID tags.
-All Soldiers will possess a minimum of two ID tags at all times.
-If applicable, Soldiers will possess the red medical warning tag as well. - (3) Emergency Data.
+Must always be correct and serviceable with an active personal identification number (PIN). - (2) ID tags.
+All Soldiers will always possess a minimum of two ID tags.
+If applicable, Soldierswill possess the red medical warning tag as well. - (3) Emergency Data.
 Update emergency data records (DD Form 93) as soon as a change occurs.
-Leaders will review during counseling and take action immediately to ensure emergency data remains up to date.

-- (4) Service Members' Group Life Insurance (SGLI).
+Leaders will review during counseling and act immediately to ensure emergency data remains upto date. - (4) Service Members' Group Life Insurance (SGLI).
 Soldiers will use the Army self-help tool to update their SGLI forms at least annually.
 Soldiers are not required to purchase SGLI. - (5) Defense Eligibility Enrollment Reporting System (DEERS).
 Soldiers will ensure all legal dependents are properly enrolled in DEERS and that updates are done whenever a change to dependent status occurs. - (6) TRICARE enrollment.
 Dependents cannot receive funded medical treatment unless they are properly enrolled in the TRICARE health system database.
 Soldiers will accomplish this task upon in processing and first-line supervisors will verify at least semi-annually. - (7) Legal.
 Wills and powers of attorney (POA) should be kept current and correct.
-First-line supervisors will ensure Soldiers who need a will or POA are given timely opportunity to visit the Office of the Staff Judge Advocate. - (8) Soldier Family Readiness Groups (SFRGs).
-AR 608-1 establishes the requirement for SFRGs.
-Ensure your Family members, whether residing locally or not, are aware of your unit's SFRG.
-These groups provide vital support and services to Family members.
-All Soldiers are encouraged to have their Family members participate in the SFRG. - (9) Dental.
+First-line supervisors will ensure Soldiers who need a will or POA are given timely opportunity to visit the Office of the Staff Judge Advocate.

+- (8) Dental.
 Soldiers are required to have annual dental checks to remain deployable.
 Any dental condition likely to cause a dental emergency (Category III) must be treated to make the Soldier deployable.
-First-line supervisors will ensure Soldiers have the opportunity to see a dentist prior to becoming non-deployable by reason of outdated annual exams (Category IV).
-Leaders and organizations are responsible for Soldiers making all required appointments. - (10) Family Care Plans.
+First-line supervisors will ensure Soldiers can see a dentist prior to becoming non-deployable by reason of outdated annual exams (Category IV).
+Leaders and organizations are responsible for Soldiers making all required appointments. - (9) Family Care Plans.
 Service in the Army is a privilege, not a right.
 Soldiers with parental responsibilities are required by regulation to ensure their dependents are properly cared for in the event of their absence.
-It is the Soldier's responsibility to ensure all paperwork is complete, and all leaders need to subject each plan to a common sense test.
+It is the Soldier's responsibility to ensure all paperwork is complete, and all leaders need to subject each plan to a commonsense test.
 All leaders will ensure single parents and dual military families submit complete and valid Family Care Plans within 30 days of being counseled by the unit commander.
 Commanders will review Family Care Plans on a quarterly basis to ensure they remain current, as required by AR 600-20, para.
-5-5.
+5-5. - b.
+Soldier Family Readiness Groups (SFRGs).
+AR 608-1 establishes the requirement for SFRGs.
+Ensure your Family members, whether residing locally or not, are aware of your unit's SFRG.
+These groups provide vital support and services to Family members.
+All Soldiers are encouraged to have their Family members participate in the SFRG.

-7. SOLDIER FINANCES.
+8. SOLDIER FINANCES.